galagrin/dashboard-with-npm/README.md

 ## Usage

 -   Open https://galagrin.github.io/dashboard-with-npm/ in a web browser to view the application.
--   Use the sidebar to navigate through different sections.
 -   Toggle the theme using the button provided.

 ## Scripts